 Jay is an accomplished videographer and photographer from Manitoba, now residing in Ontario.
-He ran Jay Siemens Productions until recently he's created Thrive Visuals, a team of video producers.
+He ran Jay Siemens Productions until recently he created Thrive Visuals, a team of video producers.
 As impressive as that is, we're here for the vlogs.
-Jay's vlogs are entertaining, helpful, and over all light-hearted and fun.
+Jay's vlogs are entertaining, helpful, and overall light-hearted and fun.
 Especially ones involving his now fiance, Sam.

 Rebekka Redd is a Thunder Bay, Ontario native and travels regularly for fly angling all over the world.
-We may be bias when we say her Sunset Country region videos are our favourite content, but it certainly is nice to see the beauty and the attention she undoubtedly brings back to her homewaters of Northwestern Ontario.
+We may be biased when we say her Sunset Country region videos are our favourite content, but it certainly is nice to see the beauty and the attention she undoubtedly brings back to her home waters of Northwestern Ontario.

 The Extreme Angler, Karl Kalonka visits Sunset Country regularly.
 Dubbed the crappie king, his visits to this unlikely crappie factory that is northwest Ontario, are welcome and looked forward to but he certainly enjoys our bass fishing opportunities as well!